Zefty/Systems-of-Equations-Solver/README.md

-LU Factor and Partial Pivoting
+# Systems of Equation Solver
-Solve systems of equations
+Solve systems of equations!
+(So far only works n*n matricies)